Viestar/NarrArtive/README.md

 - **Real-time Collaboration**: Socket.io: For implementing real-time chat and collaboration features.
 - **UI/UX Design:** Bootstrap or Material-UI: For building responsive and visually appealing user interfaces.
 - **Security:** Helmet.js: For securing your web application against common security vulnerabilities.
-- **Project management tools:** We will use notion for task tracking and project management.
+- **Project management tools:** I will use notion for task tracking and project management.

 ## Risks